 Don’t just post everything you write in the Batcave.
 Get out and post on other sites.
 This has huge benefits for social media and search marketing.

-Open Site Explorer makes it easy to check the SEO value of being a guest blogger on various sites, assuming you get a link back to your site.
+Link Explorer makes it easy to check the SEO value of being a guest blogger on various sites, assuming you get a link back to your site.
 Enter the first possible host blog, then click “compare link metrics” and compare up to four more.
 The site with the highest “authority” is likely the best.

 Social Media Promotion